X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$

-In the $0.55<z<0.75$ range, we find a similar distribution of luminosities below $\sim 10^{44}$ erg s$^{-1}$, plus two very bright sources of a few $10^{45}$ erg s$^{-1}$ associated to two radio galaxies.
-We also find that X-ray luminous BCGs tend to be hosted by cool core clusters, despite the majority of cool cores do not host nuclear X-ray emission.
+In the $0.55<z<0.75$ range, we find a similar distribution of luminosities below $\sim 10^{44}$ erg s$^{-1}$, plus two very bright sources of a few $10^{45}$ erg s$^{-1}$ associated with two radio galaxies.
+We also find that X-ray luminous BCGs tend to be hosted by cool-core clusters, despite the majority of cool cores do not host nuclear X-ray emission.
 This work shows that our analysis, when extended to the entire {\sl Chandra} archive, can provide a sizable number of sources allowing us to probe the evolution of X-ray AGN in BCGs as a function of the cosmic epochs.
-Our results are consistent with no evolution of the X-ray luminosities below a few $\times 10^{43}$ erg s$^{-1}$ in our sample, with the hint that X-ray luminous QSOs among BCGs may increase with redshift.
-These findings are also consistent with the scenario of mechanical AGN feedback regulated via chaotic cold accretion.